IRIS Separ

 Separ (سپر) is a serving in the Northern Fleet of the Islamic Republic of Iran Navy.

 The missile-launched frigate "Separ" joined the Iranian Navy fleet on December 5, 2017, in a ceremony attended by then-Minister of Defense Amir Hatami and then-Commander of the Navy Hossein Khanzadi in Bandar Anzali. " Separ " is the fourth Sina-class missile-launched frigate, which was built in cooperation with the Maritime Industries Organization of the Ministry of Defense and the Navy of the Islamic Republic of Iran over a period of 2.5 years.
 A total of four Paykan-class missile-launched frigates, the product of the "Sina" project, were designed and built by Navy specialists and have been deployed in the Northern Fleet in the Caspian Sea.
 These vessels are: "Paykan", "Joshan", "Derafsh" and " Separ ".

 Construction and commissioning

 She was commissioned into service on 5 December 2017.

 Service history

 Separ, along with her sister Joshan, left home on 22 April 2019 for a training and flag mission.
 The two made a visit to Aktau, Kazakhstan, before returning on 29 April 2019.

 The missile-launched frigate "Separ" joined the Iranian Navy fleet on December 5, 2017, in a ceremony attended by then-Minister of Defense Amir Hatami and then-Commander of the Navy Hossein Khanzadi in Bandar Anzali. " Separ " is the fourth Sina-class missile-launched frigate, which was built in cooperation with the Maritime Industries Organization of the Ministry of Defense and the Navy of the Islamic Republic of Iran over a period of 2.5 years.

+Separ was destroyed on 18 March 2026.